xintru/Memories-api/README.md

 - ```yarn or npm i```
 - You also need to have Docker installed. <br />
   If you have it, run ```docker-compose -f docker-compose.yml up```

+#Important: I am not providing example for .env now.
+Until i do, you won't be able to start this app.

 ## Running the project